-Challenge number Detail of challenge 1 Oral, language and listening skills.
+disadvantaged pupils.
+Challenge Detail of challenge number 1 Oral, language and listening skills.
 Pupils are starting school with lower level language skills and a more limited vocabulary which has a direct impact on the development of reading and writing skills.
-Attainment of a large proportion of children on entry to EYFS is characteristically below that which is typical of that expected for their age (consistent with other schools in the borough of Castle Point).
+Attainment of a large proportion of children on entry to EYFS (Early Years Foundation Stage) is characteristically below that which is typical of that expected for their age (consistent with other schools in the borough of Castle Point).
 2 Personal, social and emotional development.
 Social and emotional issues which impact on concentration, motivation and resilience.
 3 Basic skills in reading, writing and maths for identified pupils.
-4 The attendance rate for pupils eligible for Pupil Premium is 92.99% which is below the national average.
+4 The attendance rate for pupils eligible for Pupil Premium has increased to 94.35% (2021-2022: 92.99%) which is below the national average.
 This reduces their school hours and causes them to fall behind.
+Continue to monitor.